muratk5n/thirdwave/en/README.md

 ---

-It was an obvious bullshot story.
+It was an obvious bullshit story.
 But MSM lept it up.
 Suckaz.

 "Ukraine admits ‘Ghost of Kyiv’ fighter pilot is a myth"